leixiaofeng-astar/eye_rasabot/data/nlu.md

 - My eyes feel very dry and uncomfortable after wearing contact lenses, what should I do?
 - I cannot wear my contact lenses for long, what can I do?
 - If I wear my contact lens for many hours, is it bad for my eyes?

-## intent: episcleritis_scleritis-condition-cornearefractive
-- What is scleritis/episcleritis?
-- Is episcleritis dangerous
-- Will episcleritis go off on it's own
-- is scleritis and episcleritis the same
-- how is scleritis and episcleritis different
-- What is episcleritis?
-- What is scleritis?
-- What is the difference between episcleritis and scleritis?
-- I have red eyes and my doctor diagnosed me with episcleritis.
-- I have red eyes and I was diagnosed with scleritis.
-- I want to find out more about scleritis.
-- I want to find out more about episcleritis.
-- Is episcleritis and scleritis similar?
-- Explain what is episcleritis.
-- Explain what is scleritis.

 ## intent: episcleritis_scleritis-cause-cornearefractive
 - What is the cause of scleritis/episcleritis?